benblank/git-alias/README.md

 configuration will be used instead (usually `~/.gitconfig`).

-When invoking a git-alias subcommand, you can also use any of the flags understood by `git config` to change which file is used to store aliases, or `--default-file` to restore the default behavior.
+When invoking a git-alias subcommand, you can also use any of the flags understood by `git config` to change which file is used to store aliases.

 ### Example: Moving your existing aliases into a separate file